Academic Support and Accommodation Program (ASAP)

 All students with a SAP receive frequent check-ins with the Learning Coordinator and counselors throughout the school year.
 The Learning Coordinator engages in ongoing communication with teachers, students, and families to monitor progress and adjust supports and accommodations as needed.
 We also encourage and help students develop strong self-advocacy skills.

-During their freshman year, students (with or without a SAP) may also enroll in our Freshmen Success Program (FSP) for additional support.
-FSP is a course that utilizes a small group setting and is specifically designed to enhance student organization skills, study habits, and time management skills, as well as task initiation and follow through skills.
-The course also utilizes goal setting and mindfulness techniques.
+During their freshman year, students (with or without a SAP) may also enroll in our Freshmen Success Program (FSP) for additional support, which meets in the CAS.
+FSP is a course that utilizes a small group setting and is specifically designed to enhance student organization skills, study habits, and time management skills, as well as task initiation and follow-through skills.
+The course also utilizes goal-setting and mindfulness techniques.
 The students’ academic progress and grades are monitored daily, and students are given support to complete their coursework and prepare for upcoming assessments.
 Some students enroll in this course for one semester, while others enroll for a full year, depending on their needs and the level of support needed.

-Students (with or without a SAP) can also receive additional support by attending Study Table, which is offered after school daily and monitored by the Learning Coordinator, a counselor, teacher, or administrator.
+Students (with or without a SAP) can also receive additional support with assignments or work on making up assessments from an absence in the CAS or by attending Study Table, which is offered after school daily and monitored by the Learning Coordinator, a counselor, teacher, or administrator.
 Students also have the opportunity to work with a peer tutor from our National Honor Society.

 Accommodations may include: